redmod-team/profit/doc/mcmc.rst

 * Data
     Observed (experimental) data.
 Which path is given in the configuration as parameter ``reference_data``.
-* Model
+* Model simulation
-    Usual simulation function to model the observed data with parameter vector $\theta$.
+    Usual simulation to model the observed data with parameter vector $\theta$.
 * Sampling algorithm
     Method, how next input points to the simulation are chosen.
     In proFit the Metropolis-Hastings algorithm is used.